About the Order

 A person's third function often works hand in hand with their second.
 Because stacks are always JPPJ or PJJP, the middle functions are either both judging or both perceiving.
 They're like a married couple, or those two awesome kid brothers that you see working together in like, every movie.

 The third function also serves as the brakes.
 Let's say an INTP (Ti, Ne, Si, Fe) is invited to spontaneously go to the beach with their friends.
 Their Ne might get excited, but their Si is quick to quietly remind them, "Remember last time we went to the beach?
 The sand made you itchy for 17 hours, and there was no wifi.
 Are you sure you want to go?"
-Rebecca says that her Si doesn't just remind her of the last time she went to the beach, it reminds her of every time she's ever been to the beach.
+Beckett says that his Si doesn't just remind him of the last time he went to the beach, it reminds him of every time he's ever been to the beach.

 The third function can also provide relief, or a "way out".
 For an ESTJ (Te, Si, Ne, Fi) their Si might be quite comfortable doing the same thing again and again, but their Ne says, "Hey, what about this new idea!
 We could do it differently!"
 While their Si is faithfully trudging on with daily life, their Ne helps give them vision for the future and see new possibilities.
 For me, my Ni (third function) figuratively pats me on the shoulder and says, "It's okay if we don't understand everything concretely.
 Sometimes things just don't make sense."